craigbarratt/hass-pyscript-jupyter/README.md

 Using the tutorial as examples, you can use a Jupyter client to interactively develop and test functions, triggers and services.

+Jupyter auto-completion (with `<TAB>`) is supported in Jupyter notebook and console.
+It should work after you have typed at least the first character.
+After you hit `<TAB>` you should see a list of potential completions from which you can select.
+It's a great way to easily see available state variables, functions or services.

 In a Jupyter session, one or more functions can be defined in each code cell.
 Every time that cell is executed (eg, `<Shift>Return`), those functions are redefined, and any existing trigger decorators with the same function name are canceled and replaced by the new definition.
-You might have other function and trigger definitions in another cell - they won't be affected if their names are different, and they will only be replaced when you re-execute that other cell.
+You might have other function and trigger definitions in another cell - they won't be affected (assuming those function names are different), and they will only be replaced when you re-execute that other cell.

 When the Jupyter session is terminated, its global context is deleted, which means any trigger rules, functions, services and variables you created are deleted.
 The pyscript Jupyter kernel